 Treatment for alcohol withdrawal also includes administration of vitamin B1, also known as thiamine, either through an intravenous or oral route.
-This therapy is to treat any undetected Wernicke encephalopathy (sometimes referred to as “wet brain”) effects that may have developed in the individuals.
+This therapy treats any undetected Wernicke-Korsakoff syndrome (sometimes referred to as “wet brain”) effects that may have developed in the individuals.

 Medical detox is the safest and most comfortable way to withdraw and detoxify from alcohol use.
-Detox usually happens in a rehab setting that provides a safe place to get through the detox process without any distractions or temptations from the outside world, and with constant supervision from medical professionals in case of any complications.
+Medical detox usually happens in a rehab setting that provides a safe place to get through the withdrawal process without any distractions or temptations from the outside world and with constant supervision from medical professionals in case of any complications.

-Medical detox allows for the provision of the medications and support needed to prevent seizures and other potential complications and to treat uncomfortable symptoms.
-For people who are vomiting, intravenous fluids and medications can be provided, which can result in a remarkable improvement in symptoms and complications.
+Medical detox provides the medications and support needed to prevent seizures and other potential complications and treat uncomfortable symptoms.
+For people vomiting, intravenous fluids and medications can be provided, which can result in a remarkable improvement in symptoms and complications.

-Medical detox also allows for recovery planning, as simply detoxing from alcohol use does not constitute treatment for AUD.
+Medical detox also allows for recovery planning, as medically detoxing from alcohol use does not constitute treatment for AUD.

-Medication-assisted treatment consists of medications used to help people through detox, or to improve their chances of successful recovery after detox by reducing cravings and helping to prevent relapse.
+Medication-assisted treatment consists of medications used to help people through medical detox or improve their chances of successful recovery after medical detox by reducing cravings and helping prevent relapse.

-Several medications are useful in helping some people to detox from alcohol use:
+Several medications are useful in helping some people withdraw from alcohol use:

 - Anti-seizure medications